Accessible Event Planning

 - Central Room Reservations FAQ and Policies (Queen's Event Services) - Central Room Reservations is responsible for providing access to a portion of classrooms and theatres that are not being used for teaching or other academic purposes.

-- Queen's University - Facility Bookings – information about booking facilities at Queen's University.
+- Queen's University - Room Reservations – information about room reservations at Queen's University.

 - Campus Accessibility Guide